klaas1979/tablesmith-like/README.md

 #### Using Variables

 Variables can be accessed by using the syntax `%variableName%`.
 The reference is replaced by the current value.
-References can be used in nearly any place, withing functions and Group calls.
+References can be used in nearly any place, within functions and Group calls.

-Variables in other tables can be referenced as well using the Syntax `%Tablename!Variablename%`, i.e. `%Char.name%` to reference the variable `name` in Table `Char`.
+Variables in other tables can be referenced as well using the Syntax `%Tablename!Variablename%`, i.e. `%Char!name%` to reference the variable `name` in Table `Char`.

 **Note:** As Tablesmith 5.2 provides no comphrehensive documentation where variables can be referenced this implementation may act differently.